keptn/keptn/usecases/unbreakable-delivery-pipeline/README.md

     $ git push
     ```

 1. You need the new version of the carts service in the staging namespace.
-Therefore, create a new release branch in the carts repository using our Jenkins pipeline:
+Therefore, create a new release branch in the carts repository using the Jenkins pipeline `create-release-branch`:
     1. Go to **Jenkins** and **sockshop**.
     1. Click on **create-release-branch** pipeline and **Schedule a build with parameters**.
     1. For the parameter **SERVICE**, enter the name of the service you want to create a release for.
 In this case: **carts**